PNB2k7/Cpp-handbook/Class.md

-&#x09;Method in a class is friend of another class
+Method in a class is friend of another class